Yuzu02/Yuu-Tools/README.md

 - Log system to track the execution of the scripts
 - More Features coming soon

+## Roadmap

+- Add more scripts
+- Refactor CLI Menus to handle more scripts
+- Refactor Config File to handle new scripts
+- Translate the CLI app to English
+- Log system to track the execution of the scripts

 ## Script -> Sort Files

 ## Features of the script